The STARS Program

 The STARS Program is coordinated by Administrative Director, Sandy Chang (Assistant Dean of Science Education), Sara Katrancha and Rick Crouse (Graduate Coordinators) and a STARS Academic Team.
 The STARS Academic Team is comprised of Chair Dr. Kenneth Nelson (Lecturer and Research Scientist in Molecular, Cellular and Developmental Biology), Dr. Maria Moreno (Associate Research Scientist and Instructor in Molecular, Cellular and Developmental Biology), and Dr. Kailas Purushothaman (Lecturer in Mechanical Engineering).

-Since its inception in 1995, STARS has provided academic enrichment to freshmen and sophomores.
+Since its inception in 1995, STARS has provided academic enrichment to first-years and sophomores.
 With the development of STARS II, the program provides similar support to juniors and seniors, as well as to an increasing number of summer fellows.
 More than 100 students each year participate in the academic year and summer STARS programs.

 For further information about the STARS Program, please contact Donalee Slater at email@example.com.